 DO & CO Aktiengesellschaft (DOCOF) Gets a Buy Rating from Kepler Capital

-In a report issued on June 12, Hjalmar Ahlberg from Kepler Capital maintained a Buy rating on DO & CO Aktiengesellschaft (DOCOF), with a price target of EUR82.00.
+In a report released yesterday, Jon Cox from Kepler Capital maintained a Buy rating on DO & CO Aktiengesellschaft (DOCOF), with a price target of EUR82.00.
 The company’s shares closed last Thursday at $56.00.

+According to TipRanks.com, Cox is a 1-star analyst with an average return of -3.4% and a 40.5% success rate.
+Cox covers the Consumer Goods sector, focusing on stocks such as Anheuser-Busch Inbev Sa, Hermes International, and Royal Ahold Delhaize.

+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for DO & CO Aktiengesellschaft with a $92.91 average price target.

 See today’s analyst top recommended stocks >>